sigma/codex/README.md

 which basically means in the obarray that's associated with each codex.

 The core of the implementation is the `in-codex` macro, which rewrites its body's symbols to point at the right places.
-In particular, a symbol name of the form "<codex>:<symbol>" will be resolved as the symbol "symbol" in codex "codex", which is *not* backward-compatible.
+In particular, a symbol name of the form "<codex>:<symbol>" will be resolved as the symbol "symbol" in codex "codex", which is *not* backward-compatible (and there are quite a few libraries out there that already use such a scheme).

 Why Codex ?
 ===========